 Do your children have frequent digestive issues, or other allergy symptoms, such as rashes, a stuffy or runny nose?
-Have you ever asked yourself whether these symptoms are related to lactose intolerance or cow’s milk allergy?
-(Post may contain affiliate links).
+Have you ever asked yourself whether these symptoms are related to lactose intolerance or dairy allergy?

-These symptoms may indeed be related to a lactose intolerance or cow’s milk allergy.
+These symptoms may indeed be related to a lactose intolerance or dairy allergy.

 One basic difference between a food intolerance and allergy is that the immune system doesn’t kick in with an intolerance.
 For example, lactose intolerance is the result of a lack of the enzyme “lactase.”
 Lactase helps your body digest the milk sugar “lactose.”
 This is why some people can tolerate small amounts of dairy products without problems.
 Lactose intolerance is not a true allergy.

 Fortunately, there are two simple tests to check for lactose intolerance.
 If one of these tests show that the problem is lactose, this will be much simpler to deal with.

 Two tests can detect lactase deficiency.
 One is the Hydrogen Test, and the other is the “Lactose Tolerance Test.”

 1. The Hydrogen Test